- What we collect

-The remainder of the Burmese language collection is not yet catalogued and can be browsed on request.
+The remainder of the Burmese language collection is not yet catalogued.

 - The books, papers and photographs of Professor G. H. Luce - comprehensive coverage of Burmese history, archaeology, inscriptions, geography, botany, agriculture, languages, tribal customs, travels, memoirs, art and architecture.